Akwesasne: Mohawk Nation Council of Chiefs

-The Mohawk Nation Council of Chiefs (MNCC, colloquially "the Longhouse") is the "traditional" governing and religious body of the Mohawk (Kahniakehaka) people.
-The MNCC operates as a member nation of the Iroquois Confederacy or Haudenosaunee.
+The Mohawk Nation Council of Chiefs (MNCC, colloquially "the Longhouse") is the "traditional" governing and religious body of the Mohawk (Kahnien'kehà:ka) people.
+The MNCC operates as a member nation of the Haudenosaunee Confederacy.

 Mohawk Council of Akwesasne

 The Mohawk Council of Akwesasne (MCA) is a government whose representatives are elected within the northern districts of the territory on the Canadian side of the border.
 The MCA was developed from the Indian Bands system introduced by the Indian Act of Canada and the Act's historical and legal predecessors.
 They are known to Canada as Mohawks of Akwesasne Bands 59 and 15.

 The MCA operates as a non-partisan, representative democracy, divided into three geographic and administrative districts.
 The districts are Kana:takon (Saint Regis, Quebec), Kawehno:ke (Cornwall Island, Ontario) and Tsi Snaihne (Snye, Quebec).
 The several islands of the St. Lawrence River within the jurisdiction of the Mohawk Council of Akwesasne are generally counted as being a part of the nearest mainland.

 General elections are held triennially, with 12 representatives (Chiefs) chosen from the districts and one Grand Chief.
 Each district elects four Chiefs, and all districts vote at-large to elect a Grand Chief.
 Thus the council is 12 plus 1.
 A by-election may also be held if one or more of the seats become vacant.